Acting Executive Director

 Regional Program Director

-Originally from Romania, Alexandra moved to U.S. in 2012.
-Alexandra moved to pursue her dream since childhood, to live and study in the big apple, New York.
-She studied at the Spanish American Institute in New York City for a year until moving to Alexandria, Virginia.
+Originally from Romania, Alexandra came to the United States in 2012 to pursue her dream since childhood, to live and study in the big apple, New York.
+She studied at the Spanish American Institute in New York City and after moved to Alexandria, Virginia.

 Alexandra is a graduate of Babes- Bolyai University in Cluj- Napoca, Romania, where she received her Bachelor of Arts degree in Marketing and later her Master of Arts degree in Advertising.
 Her passion for being engaged with the work of a non-profit organization started when she was in college.
 She managed the Strategic Planning Department of her student marketing organization, ASM (Association of Marketing Students), which included training and team building.
 Her experience with the organization left a strong impression on her and developed her leadership skills.